White0ut/twp-web/README.md

 ## TODO:
+- [x] Simple auth for sensitive data.
+- [x] List active repositories.
-* List archived courses.
+- [ ] List archived courses.
-* Download a students work for a course.
+- [ ] Download a students work for a course.
-* Archive a course.
+- [ ] Archive a course.
-* Begin a course.
+- [ ] Begin a course.
+- [ ] Display an assignment as graded if a file matching \Graded*.pdf\ exists in the repo.
-* Check the environment to ensure that repositories, bakups, etc. are in their expected directories.
+- [ ] Check the environment to ensure that repositories, bakups, etc. are in their expected directories.
-* OAuth
+- [ ] OAuth